dyne/dowse/docs/content/about.md

 The project has been funded by **SIDN Fonds** and received the ISOC NL Prize 2016.

-The Dowse software running in this exhibition includes code contributions by **Luca Greco, Ivan Jelinčić, Andrea Scarpino, Nicola Rossi and Danilo Spinella**, and is based on the **DNSCrypt Proxy v2** framework by **Frank Denis**.
-Jaromil is still the current maintainer and accepts contributions via Dyne.org.
+The Dowse software includes code contributions by **Luca Greco, Ivan Jelinčić, Andrea Scarpino, Nicola Rossi and Danilo Spinella**, and is based on the **DNSCrypt Proxy v2** framework by **Frank Denis**. **Jaromil** is still the current maintainer and accepts contributions via Dyne.org.